- An emergency fund can help you weather financial crises and unexpected expenses

 - Traditional savings accounts provide immediate access to your money and offer the opportunity to earn a nominal amount of interest.

-- Money market accounts are similar to CDs in that they provide higher interest rates but they also offer debit capabilities while sometimes requiring larger account minimums.
+- Money market accounts provide higher interest rates but they also offer debit capabilities while sometimes requiring larger account minimums.